Margaret Crang: Spanish Civil War controversy

-Crang admitted that the incident lead to her losing votes although she never apologized for actions.
-Crang later changed her story saying that she "wasted two bullets" rather than "shot two bullets".
+Crang admitted that the incident lead to her losing support although she did not express regret for her action.
+She later did point out that she had no enemy soldier in sight and that she "wasted two bullets" rather than "shot two bullets".

 Post-political career

-After her multiple political defeats in 1937, Crang moved to Montreal to become a journalist for the Montreal Gazette, the same newspaper that called her a communist after her Spanish Civil War controversy.
+After her political defeats in 1937, Crang moved to Montreal to become a journalist for the Montreal Gazette, the same newspaper that had called her a communist after her Spanish Civil War controversy.

-Crang continued her advocacy after her political career.
-This including advocating for the civil rights of Chinese and Sikh immigrants.
-Crang led a motion to allow Rhumah Utendale, a Black nursing student, to study at the Royal Alexandra Hospital.
-Crang asked that the 1938 hospital board to "approve of the principle of admission to the Nurses Training School of girls irrespective of race and color, providing they meet the cultural, educational, and physical requirements.".
-The hospital board rejected the motion disallowing Utendale to study at the Royal Alexandra Hospital.
+Crang continued her legal advocacy after her political career ended.
+She advocated for the civil rights of Chinese and Sikh immigrants living in Canada.

+Crang put forward a motion to allow Rhumah Utendale, a Black nursing student, to study at the Royal Alexandra Hospital.
+Crang asked the 1938 hospital board to "approve of the principle of admission to the Nurses Training School of girls irrespective of race and color, providing they meet the cultural, educational, and physical requirements".
+The hospital board rejected the motion, and disallowed Utendale to study at the Royal Alexandra Hospital.

 Health issues

-Sometime in the 1930s, Crang was diagnosed with Cushing's Disease.
-Due to a medical error, both of Crang's adrenal glands were removed, causing her to undergo hormone treatment.
-Crang was one of the first people to be cured of Cushing's disease through the use of Cortisone.
+Sometime in the 1930s, Crang was diagnosed with Cushing's disease.
+Due to a medical error, both of Crang's adrenal glands were removed.
+This would have caused her death if not for hormone treatment.
+Crang was one of the first people to be cured of Cushing's disease through the use of cortisone.